phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ## Dataset

-We used the switchboard dataset [@swb] which consists of 2438 telephone conversations of five to ten minutes, 260 hours in total.
+We used the switchboard dataset [@godfrey_switchboard-1_1993] which consists of 2438 telephone conversations of five to ten minutes, 260 hours in total.
 Pairs of participants from across the United States were encouraged to talk about a specific topic selected from 70 possibilities.
 Conversation partners and topics were selected so two people would only talk once with each other and every person would only discuss a specific topic once.
 These telephone conversations are annotated with transcriptions and word alignments \cite{swbalign} with a total of 390k utterances or 3.3 million words.
 The audio data is given as stereo files, where the first speaker is on the left channel and the second speaker on the right channel.
 We split the dataset randomly into 2000 conversations for training, 200 for validation and 238 for evaluation.
 As opposed to many other datasets, the transcriptions also contain backchannel utterances like _uh-huh_ and _yeah_, making it ideal for this task.